 - Lifestyle habits often affect calorie consumption and exercise.
 People may drive instead of walk.
 Neighborhoods can be unsuitable for significant outdoor activity.
 Workplaces might have vending machines that offer only high-calorie snacks rather than healthy alternatives.
 People may not have time to cook low-calorie meals at home.

 - Certain social factors also may be linked to obesity.
-Poverty, for example, may cause some people to buy high-calorie processed foods because they cost less than healthier foods.
-Opportunities for exercise may be limited if there are no recreation areas in the neighborhood, if the area is considered unsafe and not conducive to activities like walking or jogging, and if gym memberships are too expensive.
+Poverty, for example, may cause some people to buy high-calorie processed foods because they typically cost less than healthier foods.
+Opportunities for exercise may be limited if there are no recreation areas in the neighborhood, if the area is considered unsafe or not conducive to activities like walking or jogging, and/or if gym memberships are too expensive.